-- Your region or affinity must have a possible membership minimum of 100 (domestic) or 20 (international) alumni.
-At least 75% of the membership base must be Wharton and/or Penn alumni.
+Regional groups must have a possible membership minimum of 200 domestic or 75 international alumni.
+At least 75% of the membership base must be Wharton alumni.

 - Once it is determined that there is critical mass to support a club, enlist additional alumni to assist in the planning and execution process.

 - A minimum of two officers/board members, with separate individuals fulfilling the roles of President and Treasurer, is required to proceed.
-The President must be a degreed alumnus of Wharton.
-In certain circumstances, the President may be a degreed alumnus of Penn with approval from the Wharton School.
+The President must be a degreed alumnus/alumna of Wharton.
+In certain circumstances, the President may be a degreed alumnus/alumna of Penn with approval from the Wharton School.
 Additional information on required and recommended club officer roles can be found here.